nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format:`clear`

 ⚠️`Warning:`
-* Use the <a href='#archiving-tracey-archive'>archive command</a> to save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.
+* Use the <a href='#archiving-tracey'>`archive`</a> feature to save a copy of the data file if you intend to keep it as the deleted files cannot be recovered.
 * This feature cannot be reversed using `undo`.

 ### Exiting Tracey